imdbmi/imdbmi.github.io/index.md

 ## Data and Intial Analysis
 In this project, we use dataset from CMU Movie Dataset, this dataset was collected by

+To study the revenue we first need to adjust the revenue according to the inflation rate.
+To this end we use the inflation rate data from *Federal Reserve Economic Data*, specifically the [Consumer Price Index for All Urban Consumers](https://fred.stlouisfed.org/series/CPIAUCNS).
+Since this inflation data goes all the way back to 1913, therefore, it lends itself to our analysis of film revenues beginning in the early 19th century.

 <center>
 <iframe
     frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="plots/top_30_genre_movies.html">